How to Add a Contact Form to a Wordpress Blog

 thanks for that great tip!
 Easy to implement, too!

 You’re welcome, Lisa.
-That’s one of the reasons I like Wordpress — almost everything you can think of doing with it (within the blogging realm, anyway) is fairly simple to accomplish.
+That’s one of the reasons I like WordPress — almost everything you can think of doing with it (within the blogging realm, anyway) is fairly simple to accomplish.